-- 1. Efficiently handle various instruments. - 2.
-Students will verify laws studied in the different theory course. - 3.
-Students will measure different properties of materials. - 4.
+- 1. Design and efficiently handle various instruments. - 2.
+Verify laws studied in the different theory course. - 3.
+Measure different properties of materials. - 4.
 Gain the knowledge in quantization of electromagnetic fields. - 5.
 Analyze the characteristics of oscillators and wave shaping circuits - 6.
 Understand the basic concepts of amplifiers and operational amplifiers